HL7/davinci-deqm/input/pagecontent/gaps-examples.md

 #### Step 1 - Initial Run for a Gaps In Care Report
 The resource graphs below represents the structure of the resources returned in the first [care-gaps](OperationDefinition-care-gaps.html) operation.
 Figure 3-23 shows the patient with the open gap because there were no resources in the payers system related to Gaps in Care.
 It also contains a DetectedIssue resource for tracking that this is an open gap.
 Figure 3-24 shows the second patient that has a closed gap.
 The evaluatedResources point to a colonoscopy done in 2018 that closed the gap.
 Since this is not an open gap, there is no DetectedIssue Resource present.

-{% include img-portrait.html img="gic-colonoscopy-example-pt1-step1-open-gap.png" caption = "Figure 3-23 Gaps in Care Resources Colonoscopy Patient 1 Example Step 1 - Open Gap" %}
+{% include img-portrait.html img="gic-colonoscopy-example-pt1-step1-open-gap.png" caption = "Figure 3-23 Gaps in Care Resources Colonoscopy Patient 1 Example: Step 1 - Open Gap" %}

-{% include img-portrait.html img="gic-colonoscopy-example-pt2-step1-no-gap.png" caption = "Figure 3-24 Gaps in Care Resources Colonoscopy Patient 2 Example Step 1- Closed Gap" %}
+{% include img-portrait.html img="gic-colonoscopy-example-pt2-step1-no-gap.png" caption = "Figure 3-24 Gaps in Care Resources Colonoscopy Patient 2 Example: Step 1- Closed Gap" %}

-{% include examplebutton.html example="get-gaps-bundle-initial-run-example" b_title = "Click Here To See Example of the Gaps In Care Report $care-gaps Was Run Initially" %}
+{% include examplebutton.html example="get-gaps-bundle-initial-run-example" b_title = "Click Here To See Example of the Gaps In Care Report Described in Step 1 Initial Run" %}

 #### Step 2 - Data Exchange to Submit Data for Closing Gaps